 Intellectual property law gives artists, inventors, and other creators a monetary reason to work.
 Copyrights and patents allow artists and inventors to stop anyone else from selling their creations.
-The creators can therefore market their works without direct competition from anyone else.
+The creators can, therefore, market their works without direct competition from anyone else.

 Two other categories of intellectual property include trademarks and trade secrets.
 Trademarks are symbols of vendors, such as logos, that allows consumers to easily distinguish one vendor from another.
 One of the most recognizable trademarks is the Nike "swoosh," which now adorns sneakers, shirts, and all manner of sports apparel.
 Consumers know that anything with the Nike "swoosh" is manufactured by Nike according to Nike's standards.
-Trade secrets involve a manufacturing process that is kept secret from the rest of the world.
+Trade secrets involve a manufacturing process that is kept a secret from the rest of the world.
 Manufacturers work to keep their processes secure so that no one else can duplicate it.

 Terms to Know